cs-au-dk/thor/README.md

 # Thor - testing Android apps in adverse conditions

-Thor is a tool for executing Robotium tests of Android apps in "bad weather" conditions.
+Thor is a tool for executing Espresso and Robotium tests of Android apps in "bad weather" conditions.

 ## Getting started